 Losing a loved one at any point is a challenging experience for the survivors, but when your loved one is killed in an accident caused by someone else’s negligent or reckless behavior, moving forward after this tragedy can be devastating.
 The emotional impacts of this loss can take years to recover from, but the financial impacts of this loss may set a family back forever.
 Fortunately, survivors may be able to file a wrongful death claim against those responsible.
-While no amount of money will ever undo the wrongful death, the survivors should not have to take on the financial impacts of someone’s dangerous behavior, and working with a Fort Lauderdale wrongful death attorney is one of the best ways to ensure that you are able to navigate this complicated legal process successfully while also being able to focus on healing.
+While no amount of money will ever undo the wrongful death, the survivors should not have to take on the financial impacts of someone’s dangerous behavior, and working with a Fort Lauderdale wrongful death attorney is one of the best ways to ensure that you can navigate this complicated legal process successfully while also being able to focus on healing.

 The Florida wrongful death lawyers at Bernheim Kelley Battista & Bliss are here to help you file a claim and fight to recover damages to which you are lawfully entitled.
 Wrongful death lawsuits can be emotional and difficult, especially when the survivors need to relive the details of the accident to build their case.
 Our Fort Lauderdale team understands how difficult this can be, which is why we pride ourselves on our approach to these cases by giving our clients the space they need to focus on healing and recovering with their families while we take on the bulk of the complicated legal process.